top of page

 If you are unfamiliar with the shul layout, someone will be happy to help you.
 Communal facilities, such as men's and women's cloakrooms, are signposted, but please ask if you are unsure.

-Men and women are seated separately; please respect this.
+Men and women are seated separately and there are separate entrances - please respect this.

 We ask that you ensure your children do not disrupt congregants.